barionleg/cesium.wiki.gs/Google-Summer-of-Code-Ideas.md

 [Geography Markup Language (GML)](http://www.opengeospatial.org/standards/gml) is an [Open Geospatial Consortium (OGC)](http://www.opengeospatial.org/) standard for expressing geographical features, e.g., points, polylines, and polygons, in XML.

-We will add support to Cesium to draw and style features from GML.
+In this project, we will add support to Cesium to draw and style features from GML.
 The GML spec is quite large with many different feature types.
 We can limit our scope to the OpenGIS GML Simple Features Profile, which defines a common subset.

 This project is a stepping stone to supporting [Web Feature Service (WFS)](http://www.opengeospatial.org/standards/wfs) below.